LifeProof: The iPhone case I wished I bought years ago

 Since my iPhone structural integrity kinda questionable, I figured that I should get a case that’s shockproof.
 And why not have it waterproof as well then?
 Thus, the LifeProof case was the chosen one.
 Although I did have some reservation on the choice.
 As I mentioned, I never really liked cases that bulks up the phone too much.
-But in order for the case to provide shock and water protection, I was willing to add a little bulk to the phone, but still I was hoping that it wouldn’t be too much of a bulk.
+But in order for the case to provide shock and water protection, I was willing to add a little bulk to the phone, still, I was hoping that it wouldn’t be too much of a bulk.
 Worse still, I wasn’t able to look it the case personally before I bought it since I knew of no one who’s using the LifeProof case nor were there any stores in Singapore that was carrying the case for sale.
 The only reference I had was all the reviews and photos online of the case.
 So I decided to take the plunge and just buy it.

 Where to buy LifeProof from?

-So allow me to repeat again, prices on eBay and Amazon might be cheap, but there are quite a number of fake LifeProof cases being sold.
+So allow me to repeat again, prices on eBay might be cheap, but there are quite a number of fake LifeProof cases being sold.
 My advice is to be safe and just purchase it directly from LifeProof themselves.

 You can check out the LifeProof store here (Link)